sclarkstone/Milestone4/README.md

 * use card layout for My plans and My reviews to keep layout and design consistant
 * rename review_complete and review_complete2 in review view to more menaingful names (review_complete_product and review_complete_order)
 * made subject and review on review form required fileds with placeholder helper text
-* refactor plan_detail def in plans view to loop through days inside a parent loop of week to reduce code making it much less complicated
+* refactor plan_detail def in plans view to loop through days inside a parent loop of week to reduce code making it much less complicated.
+* add in the desiarable features to have the recommended products what other customer purchased with the selected item

 ### Bugs
 * chrome error - jquery must be before bootstrap. the CDN link had stopped working.